coverclock/com-diag-vamoose/README.md

     export GOPATH="${HOME}/go"
     cd ${GOPATH}/src
-    go build github.com/coverclock/com-diag-vamoose/Vamoose/cmd/fletch
-    go build github.com/coverclock/com-diag-vamoose/Vamoose/cmd/shape
     dd if=/dev/urandom count=1000 | ./fletch -V -b 512 | ./shape -V -p 2048 -s 1024 -b 512 | ./fletch -V -b 512 > /dev/null

+Valgrind isn't useful with Go.
+This surprised me.
+If you want to see what kind of violence erupts with Valgrind, try the commands below.

+    export GOPATH="${HOME}/go"
+    cd ${GOPATH}/src
+    dd if=/dev/urandom count=1000 > DATA
+    valgrind ./fletch -V -b 512 < DATA > /dev/null
+    valgrind ./shape -V -p 2048 -s 1024 -b 512 < DATA > /dev/null

-Or, if I have the Makefile working with the gccgo front-end to the GNU Compiler Collection (which is kinda sporadic on my part), you can use gccgo instead.
+If I have the Makefile working with the gccgo front-end to the GNU Compiler Collection (which is kinda sporadic on my part), you can use gccgo instead.
 I do all my Go development using the standard Google gc compiler, but have experimented with gccgo.

     export GOPATH="${HOME}/go"
     cd ${HOME}/src/com-diag-vamoose/Vamoose
-    make goroot
-    make depend
-    make all
     . out/host/bin/setup
     dd if=/dev/urandom count=1000 | fletch -V -b 512 | shape -V -p 2048 -s 1024 -b 512 | fletch -V -b 512 > /dev/null